apmckinlay/natureapp/birds/songspar.md

 Song Sparrow make **short, fluttering flights** pumping their **tail up and down**.
 They prefer areas with low shrubs and bushes.

-[House Sparrow](/birds/houspar/), introduced to North America in 1851, are chunkier with a shorter tail and stouter beak (6-6.7 in long).
+[House Sparrow](/birds/houspar/), introduced to North America in 1851, are chunkier (6-6.7 in long) with a shorter tail and stouter beak.

 **Did you know?** Song Sparrow often two lay two or more clutches of eggs per season.